 To the best of our knowledge, existing Kuzushiji character recognition systems have not explicitly addressed the impact of seal interference, which frequently overlaps with characters and substantially degrades recognition performance.
-Here are the example recognition results produced by different methods under seal interference.
-The left column shows the input Kuzushiji characters “尚書堂梓”, while the right column presents the corresponding recognition outputs of three methods: Komonjo Camera (Fuminoha) [TOPPAN 2023], NDLkotenOCR-Lite [Aoike et al. 2024], and Metom [Imajuku et al. 2024].
-The first row displays the raw document as input, whereas the second row shows the recognition results after applying our proposed document restoration method.
+We present example recognition results produced by different methods under seal interference.
+The left column shows the input Kuzushiji characters “尚書堂梓”, while the right three columns present the corresponding recognition outputs of three methods: Komonjo Camera (Fuminoha) [TOPPAN Inc., 2023], NDLkotenOCR-Lite [Aoike et al., 2024], and Metom [Imajuku et al., 2024].
+The first row displays the raw document as input, while the second row shows the recognition results after applying our proposed document restoration method.

-The raw Kuzushiji document images are obtained from the Center for Open Data in the Humanities (CODH) dataset [NIJL 2016], held by the National Institute of Japanese Literature (NIJL).
-We select 13 representative documents and exclude pages without Kuzushiji characters, resulting in a dataset of 1,000 images.
-During annotation review, 267 images are found to contain incomplete labels, which we manually correct by adding missing character bounding boxes to improve annotation quality.
-Here are the examples of incomplete annotations in the raw dataset, where red boxes are our manual annotations and green boxes indicate the original ones.
+The raw Kuzushiji document images are obtained from the dataset provided by the Center for Open Data in the Humanities (CODH), with source materials preserved by the National Institute of Japanese Literature (NIJL) [NIJL, 2016].
+We select 13 representative documents and exclude pages that contain no Kuzushiji characters, resulting in a final dataset of 1,000 images.
+During the annotation review process, 267 images are found to contain incomplete labels.
+We manually correct these annotations by adding missing character bounding boxes to improve overall annotation quality.
+We present representative examples of incomplete annotations in the raw dataset, where red boxes denote our manually added annotations and green boxes indicate the original ones.

 Comparison examples between raw (real) Kuzushiji documents and synthetic Kuzushiji documents.
-The seals in the first row are naturally and physically present in the original documents, while those in the second row are synthetically added.
+The seals in the first row are naturally present in the original documents, whereas those in the second row are synthetically added.

-Examples of qualitative detection results produced by YOLOv12-medium [Tian et al. 2025] on Kuzushiji document images from the constructed dataset.
+Representative detection results produced by YOLOv12-medium [Tian et al., 2025] on Kuzushiji document images from the constructed dataset.

-Qualitative comparison of restoration results between raw and restored Kuzushiji documents under hyperparameters τr = 90 and (τrg, τrb) = 1.3.
+Qualitative comparison of restoration results between raw and restored Kuzushiji documents under the hyperparameter settings of τr = 90 and (τrg, τrb) = (1.3, 1.3).

 [Aoike et al. 2024] Aoike, T., Development of ndlkotenocr-lite, a lightweight ocr that runs at high speed in a cpu environment.
 In: IPSJ SIG Computers and the Humanities Symposium. pp. 181–186 (2024).